 Do you want to travel more this year, but you don’t have the money to make it happen?
 Don’t stress!
-There are plenty of ways to save money on transportation, accommodation, food, drinks, activities, and many other things while traveling.
+There are plenty of ways to save money while traveling.
+You can save money on transportation, accommodation, food, drinks, activities, and many other things.
 Here are 40 ways to save money while traveling.
+You’re welcome 😉

 When there is limited transportation and you can’t walk the distance, you can use one of the cheaper taxi services.
-Use Uber, an inexpensive and safe taxi service.
+Use Grab (mainly in Asia), Bolt (mainly in Europe), PassApp (in Cambodia) or Uber (mainly in Europe and America).
+Those are inexpensive and safe taxi services.
 Via the application on your phone, you can hire a private driver to pick you up and to take you to your destination.

 If you can, travel during the night.
 Take a night-bus or night-train, and save money on accommodation.